harlan-zw/harlanzw.com/content/posts/how-the-heck-does-vite-work.md

 ---
 title: "How Does Vite Work - A Comparison to webpack"
-description: "I used Vite to build a new blazing fast blog ⚡, find out what I learnt and why Vite is the next big thing."
+description: "A deep-dive into the comparisons between the earliest Vite version and webpack.
+Discover what I learnt digging into internals and how I, correctly, guessed Vite was the next big thing."
 publishedAt: '2020-12-01'
 excerpt: 'I used Vite to build a new blazing fast blog ⚡, find out what I learnt and why Vite is the next big thing.'
 status: published